Great to have you with us, my friends, Rush Limbaugh Talent on loan from God.

 I think he's speaking his mind and having people listen.

-And that's why I think people like getting behind him, because he's he's he's doing big, you know, picture um you know, he's thinking big, he's he's talking from his heart.
+And that's why I think people like getting behind him because he's doing big, you know, picture, you know, he's thinking big.

 I don't want to see a contested convention.

-I don't ch trust French Priebus at all.
+I don't trust Francopribus at all.

 So I don't want to go to Cleveland and have this disgusting display of what's going to happen.

-Look, I hate R Rachel.
+Look, I hate it.

 He is there.

-I mean he may have snuck in there and you haven't seen him, but he's there.
+I mean, he may have snuck in there and you haven't seen him, but he's there.

-So I let the guy speak, obviously.
+So I let the guy speak.

-I let him tell his, you know, what he wanted to say.
+Obviously, I let him tell his, you know, what he wanted to say.

 And then I let him know that I actually was a cruise supporter.